Dr. Gita Zarnegar, Ph.D., Psy.D., MFT – Clinical Advisor

 Paul Gardner- Co-Founder, Program Director

 Paul is Tharros House’s Program Director and interfaces with clients and family on a daily basis.
 Paul found his sobriety in Los Angeles CA in 2010.
 After undergoing inpatient treatment in a non 12-step facility, Paul connected with the program of Alcoholics Anonymous, becoming an active member.
 Paul lived in a sober living home for 13 months before starting his own sober house in LA.
 Paul is driven by his personal battle with addiction and his passion to help others.
 Paul’s education is in entrepreneurship as a graduate of Babson College in Wellesley, MA.
 In addition to starting several ventures, his professional background includes 12 years in the hospitality industry, most recently as the General Manager for a Marriott Hotel in Los Angeles.
 Paul is passionate about helping others recover.
-In addition to his role at Tharros House, Paul is on the Board of Directors for Prana Recovery Centers, a non-profit organization dedicated to relapse prevention.

 Melissa Lowrey- Co-Founder, Support Design and Implementation

 Melissa is responsible for providing Tharros House with empirically supported practices, and more recently, has employed Martin Seligman’s scientific model of happiness.
 She draws upon tenants of positive psychology and applying it to individuals in recovery, with the belief that all people can flourish.